 Workarounds for older versions

-1. Go to edge://settings/privacy
+1. Go to edge://settings/privacy.

-3. Add your application’s domain
+3. Add your app domain.

 Terminal window